Policies & action

-Our analysis shows that a high share of renewables in the power sector (82% in 2035) could create an additional 1.8 million jobs compared to the government’s 2035 Energy Strategy — translating to nearly 130,000 additional jobs per year.
-A high share of renewable energy (82% by 2035) could also avoid more than 5,300 premature deaths linked to air pollution from natural fossil gas in the next two decades compared to the 2035 Energy Strategy, which foresees over 50% of electricity to be generated with gas in 2035.
+Further, our 2022 analysis shows that a high share of renewables in the power sector (82% in 2035) could create an additional 1.8 million jobs compared to the government’s 2035 Energy Strategy — translating to nearly 130,000 additional jobs per year.
+A high share of renewable energy (82% by 2035) could also avoid more than 5,300 premature deaths linked to air pollution from fossil gas in the next two decades compared to the 2035 Energy Strategy, which foresees over 50% of electricity to be generated with gas in 2035.

 Egypt’s oil production has been on a slow decline over the past two decades (IEA, 2019).

 The majority of Egypt’s electricity is from fossil gas (IEA, 2019).
 Oil is a distant second, though together the two provide 90% of the country’s power.
 In absolute terms, the contribution from hydropower has changed little in the past three decades, but its overall share has fallen substantially as electricity demand has grown.
 In 2019, 7% of electricity was from hydropower, followed by wind (2%) and solar (1%).

 It is difficult to assess Egypt’s electricity plans.
 Its Integrated Sustainable Energy Strategy to 2035 has not been updated since 2016 and its five-year plans are hard to access.

 The Integrated Sustainable Energy Strategy to 2035 (ISES 2016), adopted by the Supreme Energy Council, Egypt’s top energy decision-making body, in October 2016, outlines the country’s vision for the energy sector.
 Eight scenarios were considered as part of the strategy development.
 The scenario ultimately adopted sets targets to generate 20% of electricity from renewable sources in 2022, increasing to 42% by 2035.
 With the recent NDC update, the renewable energy target was revised to 42% of renewable energy in Egypt’s electricity mix by 2030 (Government of Egypt, 2023).

-IRENA estimates that Egypt could derive more than half (53%) of its electricity from renewables in 2030, well above the government’s current renewable energy targets of generating 42% of electricity with renewables by 2030–2035 (IRENA, 2018).
+IRENA estimates that Egypt could derive more than half (53%) of its electricity from renewables in 2030.
+This projection exceeds the government’s new renewable energy target, which aims to generate 42% of electricity from renewables by 2030 (IRENA, 2018).

 In November 2021, the government imposed a 5% import tariff on solar panels, which had previously been duty free (Enterprise, 2021d).